jbbrissaud/LaminarMaterialButtonExample/README.md

-This project is a very basic app in Scala 3 + ZIO 2 + zio-http + Laminar.\
+This project is a very basic app in Scala 3 + Laminar + Laminat Web Material Components.\
 The backend uses zio-http and zio 2.\
-The frontend uses Laminar and zio 2, allowing parallelism in a single-threaded web page.
+The frontend uses Laminar.

-The project is in itself totally useless, but is a good starting point for anyone interested in this amazing technology.

 ## I. Start the app